kuldeepsingh/zk/ideas/aimitraplan.md

 ### Week 14: Capstone project

-## NOTES : Pick a project from 1 of these and use your chatbots to ask LLMs to help you plan in detail and then build an early code version of this.
+## NOTES : Use your chatbots to ask LLMs to help you plan in detail and then build an early code version of this.
 Deploy on Gradio.
-Consumer
+## Consumer list
- 1. Globetrotter's Guide - An end-to-end travel planner utilizing the Amadeus API for flight, hotel, and point-of-interest data, making travel planning effortless and efficient.
+ 1. Globetrotter's Guide -
+    - An end-to-end travel planner utilizing the Amadeus API for flight, hotel, and point-of-interest data, making travel planning effortless and efficient.
       More information about Amadeus API: https://developers.amadeus.com/self-service

+ 2. LifeMitra
- 2. LifeMitra - A personal life assistant capable of organizing your calendar, setting reminders, making reservations, and providing suggestions for everyday tasks, all using natural language processing and reinforcement learning.
+    - A personal life assistant capable of organizing your calendar, setting reminders, making reservations, and providing suggestions for everyday tasks, all using natural language processing and reinforcement learning.
+ 3. ShopSmart
- 3. ShopSmart - A smart shopping assistant that uses image recognition and recommendation algorithms to assist users in making well-informed purchase decisions, including price comparisons, product recommendations, and more.
+    - A smart shopping assistant that uses image recognition and recommendation algorithms to assist users in making well-informed purchase decisions, including price comparisons, product recommendations, and more.

 ### Week 15: Advanced Topics